 Founder, President & COO, Gleaning for the World

 Our relationship with ANM means that we have a partnership that enables a small church like ours to have a significant and effective role in reaching the nations with the good news that Jesus Christ delivers from sin and condemnation.

 Pastor, Carrollton Baptist Church, Virginia

 Questions?
-Contact Dick Prins, our Executive Vice President for Stewardship.
+Contact Dick Prins, our Executive Vice President of Sustainability and Development.